-Online subscription databases including ebooks may be accessed from any on-campus computer and most (so designated on the website) are accessible remotely.
+Online subscription databases including ebooks may be accessed from any on-campus computer and most (as designated on the website) are accessible remotely.

-Interlibrary loan is available for borrowing books and articles from other libraries.
+Interlibrary loans are available for borrowing books and articles from other libraries.
 You can pick up an ILL form in the library computer lab or email wardb@floridacollege.edu.